tfsome/eks-minecraft/task1_build_image.md

 Lets build runtime images!

-There are two ways to complete this task: you can do and upload the images by yourself with the requirements provided in [2.1] (as advanced task).<br>
+There are two ways to complete this task: you can do and upload the images by yourself with the requirements provided in [2.1] (as an advanced task).<br>

 Or you can skip this optional step and use the script [2.2] to buid and upload the images.